Personal stories about insight, wisdom, consciousness, and responses to the conditions of life.

 Researchers from Duke Uninversity have released a new study on the life long effects of bullying.
 The research shows that both the bully as well as the victim have a higher incidence of psychological disorders as adults.

 Elections are supposed to have consequences.
 The vote of the people is supposed to translate into policies being enacted by the politicians they have elected.
 The Republican use of the filibuster has made the last two elections virtually inconsequential.
 During the 2012 campaign, Harry Reid vowed to enact filibuster reform that would prevent the Senate minority from blocking legislation or presidential nominees to positions ranging from federal judges to cabinet positions.
+Now, the Republicans are threatening to filibuster the nomination of Chuck Hagel and Harry Reid is shocked.

 Developed by SJA Consulting